Powerlearnproject/se-day1-assignment-lynnochieng/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is a technique of crafting questions or statements to get the best answer possible from an AI model.
+It helps avoid giving out vague questions which in turn can give confusing answers.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt "Describe my country Kenya"
+Improved Prompt " Describe my country Kenya and where it is located in Africa, also highlight the main Economic activities and some of the tribes that are found there".
+The improved version will give the AI model the precise topic that it will need to produce.